-The net loan charge-offs were primarily associated with production and intermediate term loans and largely reflected prior year uncollected interest that was charged off with the exception of one larger charge off due to uncollectibility.
-These charge-off were offset by recoveries on loans that were liquidated in full satisfaction of the debt or loans that were successfully reinstated to accruing status.
+Charge-offs were primarily associated with production and intermediate term loans and largely reflected prior year uncollected interest that was charged off due to uncollectibility.
+These charge-off were offset by recoveries on nonaccrual loans that had balances previously charged off.